 Approximately half of all people who suffer from addiction to drugs or alcohol also have at least one mental illness.
 This fact makes it imperative that treatment is available for those who deal with these co-occurring conditions and need assistance in coping with both of them.
-An individual with both a substance use disorder and mental health issues benefits greatly from our treatment programs.
-Our West Palm Beach mental health treatment center programs are comprised of:
+An individual with both a substance use disorder and mental health issues benefits greatly from mental health facilities in Palm Beach county at Ambrosia Treatment Center.
+Additionally, they can still benefit if they need detox for addiction.

 Bipolar disorder (formerly known as manic-depression) is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to complete daily tasks.
 There are four different types of bipolar disorder: Bipolar I, Bipolar II, Cyclothymic, and Unspecified/Other.

 Approximately 2.8% of U.S. adults experienced bipolar disorder in the previous year, with 4.4% developing it during their lifetime.
-A study done showed that of people who have both a substance use disorder and bipolar disorder, 42% of them abused alcohol, 20% abused cannabis, and 11% abused cocaine and amphetamines.
+A study by Psychiatry Advisor showed that of people who have a co-occurring substance use disorder and bipolar disorder, 42% of them abused alcohol, 20% abused cannabis, and 11% abused cocaine and amphetamines.

 Symptoms of bipolar disorder can include: